 Georgian Central Bank Sells USD 40 Mln

-According to the NBG, the weighted average bid rate amounted to 3.2173.
+According to the NBG, the average weighted bid rate amounted to 3.2237.

-The central bank’s data shows that during last week (October 15-22), the exchange rate of GEL against USD remained relatively stable, within the range of 3.21-3.22 on average.
+The central bank’s data shows that during the past week, the exchange rate of GEL remained relatively stable, within the range of 3.21-3.23 per USD.

 Also Read: